Tony Russo (whistleblower)

-Anthony J. Russo Jr. (October 14, 1936 – August 6, 2008) was an American researcher who assisted Daniel Ellsberg, his friend and former colleague at the RAND Corporation, in copying the Pentagon Papers.
+Anthony J. Russo Jr. (14 October 1936 – 6 August 2008) was an American researcher who assisted Daniel Ellsberg, his friend and former colleague at the RAND Corporation, in copying the Pentagon Papers.
+Russo was also the first person to document the systematic torture of Vietcong prisoners in Vietnam.

-Early life
+Early life and education

 Russo was born in Suffolk, Virginia.
 He graduated from Virginia Tech with a degree in aeronautical engineering in 1960, then worked on a NASA space capsule program.
 He continued his education at Princeton University, earning master's degrees in aeronautical engineering and in public affairs.
-He began working at the RAND Corporation as a researcher in the late 1960s.